slbailey/Retrovue/docs/architecture/SchedulingSystem.md

    - Identifies active SchedulePlans matching the channel and date (based on cron_expression, date ranges)
    - Applies priority resolution (highest priority plan wins)
    - Uses the channel's programming day anchor (`programming_day_start` / `broadcast_day_start`) for time anchoring
-2. **ScheduleDay generation**: Generates ScheduleDay rows 3–4 days in advance:
+2. **ScheduleDay generation**: Extends the plan horizon by generating ScheduleDay rows 3–4 days in advance:
    - Retrieves block assignments from the selected plan
    - Resolves VirtualAssets to concrete Asset UUIDs
    - Resolves content references (assets, series, rules) to specific assets
    - Anchors schedule-time offsets to programming day start to produce wall-clock times
    - Creates frozen, immutable ScheduleDay records
-3. **PlaylogEvent generation**: Generates PlaylogEvents from ScheduleDays:
+3. **PlaylogEvent generation**: Builds runtime playlog by generating PlaylogEvents from ScheduleDays:
    - Each PlaylogEvent maps to a ScheduleDay and points to a resolved asset or asset segment
    - Creates precise timestamps for playout execution
    - Supports fallback mechanisms and last-minute overrides
 4. **Content eligibility**: Queries assets for eligible content (`state='ready'` and `approved_for_broadcast=true`)
-5. **Horizon management**: Extends the playlog horizon as needed (rolling 3–4 hours ahead)
+5. **Horizon management**: Extends the plan horizon and builds the runtime playlog as needed (rolling 3–4 hours ahead)
 6. **Timing**: Uses master clock for all timing decisions

 ### Program director